 Instagram Post

-[Library Name] is teaming up with Second Lady Usha Vance’s Summer Reading Challenge!
+[Library Name] is teaming up with Second Lady (@SLOTUS) Usha Vance’s Summer Reading Challenge!

 Kids in grades K–8 are encouraged to read 12 books this summer and grow their love of learning. 🌻📖

 Here’s how to join: 📥 Download the tracker 📘 Read 12 books 📧 Email the completed tracker to www.whitehouse.gov/read/submit by September 4